 Is Ghostbusters: Afterlife a reboot of the franchise?
-Or a fanboy tribute stretched to 2 hours?
+Or a fanboy tribute 2 hours long?

 Ghostbusters: Afterlife Synopsis